Prelude to the Battle

 Bragg Abandons Chattanooga

-The two armies clashed in a series of battles over the next nine months and the Rebels consistently retreated south.
+The two armies clashed in a series of battles over the next nine months and the Confederates consistently retreated south.
 On September 9, Bragg abandoned Chattanooga and led the Army of Tennessee through the mountains into northern Georgia.
 Although Rosecrans achieved his objective of capturing Chattanooga, he decided to pursue Bragg’s army into Georgia.

 Battle of Chickamauga

 Stung by the criticism he received for abandoning Chattanooga, Bragg counterattacked at the Battle of Chickamauga (September 19–20, 1863).
-The victorious Confederates drove the Federals back toward Chattanooga, forcing them to occupy the defensive works previously constructed by the Rebels.
+The victorious Confederates drove the Federals back toward Chattanooga, forcing them to occupy the defensive works previously constructed by the Confederates.
 Bragg seized the high ground overlooking Chattanooga (Lookout Mountain, Seminary Ridge, and Raccoon Mountain) and laid siege to the city.

 Federals Reinforce Chattanooga

 Reacting to the Army of the Cumberland’s dire situation, Northern authorities sent 20,000 soldiers under the command of Major General Joseph Hooker, as well as 16,000 men that Major General William T. Sherman led, to help lift the siege.
 Officials placed Major General Ulysses S. Grant in command of all Union soldiers in the vicinity of Chattanooga and also replaced Rosecrans with Major General George Thomas as the commander of the Army of the Cumberland.